syncfusion-content/blazor-docs/blazor/datagrid/column-resizing.md

 To enable this feature, you can define the [MinWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_MinWidth) and [MaxWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_MaxWidth) properties of the columns directive for the respective column.

-In the below code, **CustomerID** and **Freight** columns are defined with minimum and maximum width.
-The CustomerID column is set to have a minimum width of 10 pixels and a maximum width of 200 pixels.
-Similarly, the Freight column is set to have a minimum width of 10 pixels and a maximum width of 200 pixels.
+In the below code, **OrderID**, **Ship Name** and **Ship Country** columns are defined with minimum and maximum width.
+The **OrderID** column is set to have a minimum width of 100 pixels and a maximum width of 250 pixels.
+Similarly, the **ShipName** column is set to have a minimum width of 150 pixels and a maximum width of 300 pixels.
+The **ShipCountry** column is set to have a minimum width of 120 pixels and a maximum width of 280 pixels.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}